 When things get tough and the world gets shaken up, it can be an ideal time to check in with yourself and ask yourself what areas of life you’d like to reorganize.

-Ready to use this extra time at home to curl up on the couch with a good book?
-Here are 13 of the most epic personal development books of all time.
+Ready to secure a better, happier, and more compelling future?
+Here are 13 of the most epic personal development books of all-time.

 Glennon Doyle book Untamed explores the ways in which women are “tamed” from birth by society.